 Asset Manager Affiliates adopted Financial Accounting Standards Board ASC Topic 740 Accounting for Uncertainty in Income Taxes ("ASC 740") as of January 1, 2009.
 ASC 740 provides guidance for how uncertain tax positions should be recognized, measured, presented, and disclosed in the financial statements.
 ASC 740 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
 Tax positions not deemed to meet the more-likely-than-not threshold are recorded as a tax benefit or expense in the current year.
-The adoption of ASC 740 did not have an effect on the financial position or results of operations of the Asset Manager Affiliates as there was no liability for unrecognized tax benefits and no change to the beginning of capital of the Asset Manager Affiliates.
+The Asset Manager Affiliates has not recorded a liability for any unrecognized tax benefits, nor are they aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will change materially in the next 12 months.

 Management's determinations regarding ASC 740 may be subject to review and adjustment at a later date based upon factors including, but not limited to, an ongoing analysis of tax laws, regulations and interpretations thereof.
-With a few exceptions, Asset Manager Affiliates is no longer subject to U.S. federal, state and local tax examinations by tax authorities for years prior to 2009.
+With a few exceptions, the Asset Manager Affiliates are no longer subject to U.S. federal, state and local tax examinations by tax authorities for years prior to 2011.

-The CLO Funds have commitments to fund approximately \$2.5 million and \$86,000 of investments as of December 31, 2013 and December 2012, respectively.
+The CLO Funds have commitments to fund approximately \$1.1 million and \$2.5 million of investments as of December 31, 2014 and December 31, 2013, respectively.
 The Asset Manager Affiliates have commitments under lease obligations.

-Rent expense was approximately \$346,000, \$379,000 and \$295,459 for the years ended December 31, 2013, 2012 and 2011, respectively.
+Rent expense was approximately \$277,000, \$346,000 and \$379,000 for the years ended December 31, 2014, 2013 and 2012, respectively.

-The following table summarizes minimum future lease payments as of December 31, 2013:
+The following table summarizes minimum future lease payments as of December 31, 2014:

-Contractual Obligations 2014 2015 2016 2017 2018 5 years Operating lease obligations \$215,502 \$369,432 \$369,432 \$369,432 \$369,432 \$ 2,155,020 The following table summarize The following table summarizes our long-term debt: Consolidated Variable Interest Entities De bt: Carryin g Value Current Weighted Average Borrowing Rate Weighted Average Remainin Maturity (In years g CLO Debt (1) \$ 3,17 5,654,741 1.30% 6.0)
+Contractual Obligations Operating lease obligations 2015 \$369,432 2016 \$ 369,432 2017 \$ 369,432 2018 \$ 369,432 2019 \$ 387,391 More than 5 years \$ 1,767,630 The following table summariz es our long-te erm debt as o f 2013: Current V Veighted V Veighted Average

+Average Weighted Average Remaining Maturity

+Consolidated Variable Interest Entities Debt: Carrying Value Borrowing Rate (In years)

+CLO Debt (1) \$ 3,079,835,713 1.30% 6.0